ShahdFayezNegm/Medical-RAG-Assistant/README.md

 ## Unknown Rejection

-Measures whether unsupported questions are rejected instead of receiving an unsupported answer.
+Measures whether unsupported questions are rejected rather than receiving an unsupported answer.

 ---